-- In the Settings charm, click Change PC settings -> PC and devices -> Devices. - 2.
+- 1. Go to Settings and click Devices -> Connected devices. - 2.
 Click Add a device.
 Your computer starts searching for the Wireless display device. - 3.
 After the Wireless display device is searched, follow the on-screen instructions to finish connection.

 After the connection is established, the name of the Wireless display device will appear under Projectors.